EnigmaCurry/d.rymcg.tech/README.md

-If you don't want to create a wildcard record, you can just create several normal `A` (or `AAAA`) records for each of the domains your apps will use, but this might mean that you need to come back and add several more records later as you install more projects, and also may break some of the assumptions in the (optional) Makefiles.
+If you don't want to create a wildcard record, you can just create several normal `A` (or `AAAA`) records for each of the domains your apps will use, but this might mean that you need to come back and add several more records later as you install more projects, but this lets you freely use whatever domain names you want.

 ### Notes on firewall

 This system does not include a network firewall of its own.
 You are expected to provide this in your host networking environment.
-(Note: `ufw` is NOT recommended for use with Docker, nor any other firewall directly located on the same host machine as Docker.
-You should prefer an external dedicated firewall [ie. your cloud provider], or none at all.)
+(Note: `ufw` is NOT recommended for use with Docker, nor is any other firewall that is directly located on the same host machine as Docker.
+You should prefer an external dedicated network firewall [ie. your cloud provider, or VM host].)

 All traffic flows through Traefik.
 The network ports you need to allow are listed in [traefik/docker-compose.yaml](traefik/docker-compose.yaml) in the `Entrypoints` section.
 You can add or remove these entrypoints as you see fit.

-Depending on which services you actually use, you need to open these (default) ports in your firewall (adapt these as you add or remove entrypoints):
+Depending on which services you actually install, you need to open these (default) ports in your firewall (adapt these as you add or remove entrypoints):

    | Type   | Protocol | Port Range | Description                            |
    | ------ | -------- | ---------- | --------------------------------       |